09 Jun Sentera Launches Revolutionary Fixed-Wing Phoenix 2 Imaging UAV

 Sentera Phoenix 2 UAV: The Most Precise Grid Pattern the Market Has Seen

-Sentera, LLC, a global provider of UAV hardware, sensors, and data management platforms, brings a whole new level of control to users with the Phoenix 2 Fixed-Wing Unmanned Aerial Vehicle (UAV), launched today.
+Sentera, Inc., a global provider of UAV hardware, sensors, and data management platforms, brings a whole new level of control to users with the Phoenix 2 Fixed-Wing Unmanned Aerial Vehicle (UAV), launched today.
 The Sentera Phoenix 2 UAV is lightweight and highly durable, and may be the most precise drone available today.

 “The Phoenix 2 brings a level of precision and accuracy to UAVs that hasn’t been seen before,” said Todd Colten, Chief Aerospace Engineer for Sentera.
 “Users can now collect highly detailed data quickly, and with complete certainty about its accuracy.”
 Colten went on to describe the professional-grade autopilot: “The grid pattern you specify is mapped pre-flight.
 The drone knows exactly what line to follow to get the exact looping radius, and the exact flight level needed for perfect tiling.”